abhi14nexu/abhi14nexu/README.md

 - 🌱 I’m currently learning Azure and a bit of machine learning
 - 👯 I would love to collab ,hit me up if you have any projects for me
-- 🥅 2020 Goals: Contribute more to Open Source projects and do some good projects

 - ⚡ Fun fact: I love Playing Basketball,Making music beats and watching fantasy series